For Seniors: Don't Take Your Eyes for Granted

 or contact lenses.
 Signs of some eye diseases like glaucoma and age-related macular

-degeneration (AMD), are present before you might notice symptoms.
+degeneration (AMD), might be present before you notice symptoms.

 Get annual exams

-People who are 65 or older should have an annual eye exam even if they are seeing
+People who are 65 or older should have an annual dilated eye exam even if they are

 Many diseases cause vision loss as we age, but AMD is among the Western world's top